PRIVACY AND SECURITY POLICY

 - third party reward, loyalty, co-branding or privileges programme providers;

-- co-branding partners of the Bank and the HSBC Group (the names of such co-branding partners will be provided during the application of the relevant services and products, as the case may be); and
+- co-branding partners of ours or any member of the HSBC Group (the names of such co-branding partners will be provided during the application of the relevant products and services, as the case may be); and

 - charitable or non-profit making organisations;

-- in addition to marketing the above services, products and subjects itself, the Bank also intends to provide the data described in paragraph (f)(i) above to all or any of the persons described in paragraph (f)(iii) above for use by them in marketing those services, products and subjects, and the Bank requires the customer's written consent (which includes an indication of no objection) for that purpose;
+- in addition to marketing the above products, services and subjects ourselves, we may provide the data described in paragraph (f)(i) above to all or any of the persons described in paragraph (f)(iii) above for use by them in marketing those products, services and subjects, and we require your written consent (which includes an indication of no objection) for that purpose; and

-- the Bank may receive money or other property in return for providing the data to the other persons in paragraph (f)(iv) above and, when requesting the customer's consent or no objection as described in paragraph (f)(iv) above, the Bank will inform the customer if it will receive any money or other property in return for providing the data to the other persons.
+- we may receive money or other property in return for providing the data to the other persons in paragraph (f)(iv) above and, when requesting your consent or no objection as described in paragraph (f)(iv) above, we will inform you if we will receive any money or other property in return for providing the data to the other persons.

-If a customer does not wish the Bank to use or provide to other persons his data for use in direct marketing as described above, the customer may exercise his opt-out right by notifying the Bank.
+If you do not wish us to use or provide to other persons your data for use in direct marketing as described above, you may exercise your opt-out right by notifying us.

-- to check whether the Bank holds data about him and of access to such data;
+- to check whether we hold data about you and to access such data;

-- to require the Bank to correct any data relating to him which is inaccurate;
+- to require us to correct any data relating to you which is inaccurate;

-- to ascertain the Bank's policies and practices in relation to data and to be informed of the kind of personal data held by the Bank;
+- to ascertain our policies and practices in relation to data and to be informed of the kind of data held by us; and

-- In accordance with the terms of the Ordinance, the Bank has the right to charge a reasonable fee for the processing of any data access request.
+(i) In accordance with the provisions of the Ordinance, we have the right to charge a reasonable fee for the processing of any data access request.

-- The person to whom requests for access to data or correction of data or for information regarding policies and practices and kinds of data held are to be addressed as follows:
+(j) You should send requests for access to data or correction of data or for information regarding policies and practices and kinds of data held to: